Wazito F.C.: 2017

 Wazito FC earned a promotion to Kenyan Premier League for the first time in their history after finishing second in the National Super League.
 The team was under coach Frank Ouna.

 2018

-Wazito's stay in the top-flight was however shot-lived as they got relegated at the end of their first season.
+Wazito's stay in the top-flight was however short-lived as they were relegated at the end of their first season.
 They were however handed a boost when Swedish businessman Ricardo Badoer acquired the club and pumped money into the team.
 They acquired some of the best players in the country to help the team reenter the top tier.

 2019

 Wazito earned promotion back to the top league after winning the National Super League title.

 2020

-During the 2019/20 season that ended prematurely in March due to COVID-19, Wazito finished 13th in the FKF Premier League.
-Only 23 out of the 34 games were played.
+During the 2019/20 season that ended prematurely in March due to COVID-19, Wazito ended up finishing 13th in the FKF Premier League, although only 23 out of the 34 games were played.

 2021

 At the start of 2020/21 season, Wazito appointed experienced Francis Kimanzi as head coach.
 Kimanzi has severally handled the Kenyan national team and helped Kenya attain its best-ever FIFA ranking, 68 in 2008.
 Wazito attained its best-ever finish in the topflight.
 They finished in the ninth position with 45 points.